 What makes trekking in January, particularly an adventurous feat?
 First of all, January is the peak winter month in Nepal.
-The Himalayas are a lot colder than average Nepali lands.
+The Himalayas are usually a lot colder than average Nepali lands.
 In January, the Himalayas encounter the most challenging weather: thrilling ice-cold winds and snowfall everywhere.
 The sun is still shining brightly in January, though.
-But, your path may get blocked by heavy snowfall, and your adrenaline-seeking soul will have its desires quenched.
+But your path may get blocked by heavy snowfall, and your adrenaline-seeking soul will have its desires quenched.

 The Everest region is probably one of the most beautiful natural magnificence in the world, but there's something more compelling about the area in January.
 Trekking in January in the higher Himalayas is the extreme of the extremes.
 Along the trails of Kala Patthar and the base camp, the Everest region has a different setting in the harsh winter conditions.
 While in the spring, the region is decorated by the vegetation of vivid colors, and in autumn, you can catch a glimpse of a perfect ambiance; you will experience contrasting features in January.

 In January, it is all white.
 Not a single inch of ground is devoid of snow.
 Although radiant with sunrays reflecting the snow, the sky is devoid of clouds.
 Thus, the feeling is quite peculiar.
 You might feel as if you are somewhere attempting a summit expedition.
 The January trek to Everest Base Camp can simulate how you might feel when you finally try to summit the Himalayan peaks.

 Trekking in January also requires a lot of safety precautions from your end.
 The month bears the coldest weather and the lowest possible temperature of all seasons.
 So, you must be very careful with packing.
 You have to layer yourself and carry extra insulating apparel.
 Similarly, you must also be conscious of the equipment you will take.